moov2/dotnet-mvc-boilerplate/README.md

 ## Updates

+### 0.3

+Fixed bug with running multiple sites on the same machine causing clash with cookie name.
+Fixed bug with build script failing when running Java 1.6.
+Removed Roles to simplify switching the method of data storage and have a better starting point that isn't too specific.
+Switched from Less to Sass to reduce friction and preference.
+Updated third party libraries.

 ### 0.2

 Re-implemented the build process to allow for frictionless development by removing the dependancy on having NAnt.